rackerlabs/design-system/_component_design/breadcrumbs.md

 When using breadcrumbs, keep the following in mind:

 * Keep the breadcrumbs brief and as minimal as possible.
-* The breadcrumb name should be the same as the page it navigates to.
-If the page name is long, follow abbreviation instructions in specs.
 * Ensure the breadcrumbs go on the top of the page, above the header, and only show up on the second level of your app and deeper.

 ## Problems being solved